spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/computing_metrics_for_registered_images.rst

 Per-level CSA
 =============

-Next, we will compute CSA for each individual vertebral level (rather than averaging) by using the ``-perlevel`` argument.
+Next, we will compute CSA for each individual vertebral level (rather than averaging).

 .. code:: sh

    sct_process_segmentation -i t2_seg.nii.gz -vert 3:4 -vertfile ./label/template/PAM50_levels.nii.gz -perlevel 1 -o csa_perlevel.csv

+:Input arguments:
+   - ``-i`` : The input segmentation file.
+   - ``-vert`` : The vertebral levels to compute metrics across.
+Vertebral levels can be specified individually (``3,4``) or as a range (``3:4``).
+   - ``-vertfile`` : The label file that specifies vertebral levels.
+Here, we use the PAM50 template object that had been previosuly warped to the same coordinate space as the T2 segmentation.
+   - ``-perlevel`` : Set this option to 1 to turn on per-level computation.
+   - ``-o`` : The output CSV file.

+:Output files/folders:
-This command generates a csv file named ``csa_perlevel.csv``, which is partially replicated in the table below.
+   - ``csa_perlevel.csv`` : A file containing the CSA values and other shape metrics.
+This file is partially replicated in the table below.

 .. csv-table:: CSA values computed for C3 and C4 vertebral levels
    :file: csa_perlevel.csv